 Fruits and vegetables

 Fruits and vegetables contain important vitamins, minerals and fibre.
-Vitamins and minerals prevent deficiency diseases and fibre can help lower cholesterol, improve bowel health and aid digestion.
+Vitamins and minerals help to prevent deficiency diseases whilst fibre can help lower cholesterol, improve gut health and aid digestion.
 Fruits and vegetables are low in fat and add bulk to the meal, keeping you fuller for longer without adding too many calories.

-- 3 heaped tablespoons of cooked or fresh vegetables such as peas or carrots
+- 3 heaped tablespoons of cooked or fresh vegetables such as peas or carrots;

 Potatoes, bread, rice, pasta and other starchy carbohydrates

-Potatoes, bread, rice, pasta and other starchy carbohydrates are an important part of a healthy diet and should make up just over a third of the food we eat.
+Potatoes, bread, rice, pasta and other starchy foods are a really important part of a healthy diet and should make up just over a third of the food we eat.
 They contain carbohydrates which provide the calories required to carry out every day activities as well as providing vitamins and minerals essential for health.

-Fibre can help:
+Fibre can also help:

-- Lower cholesterol which can protect against heart disease
+- Lower cholesterol, which can protect against heart disease;

-- Bowel health
+- Bowel health;

 Dairy and alternatives